Last updated: Wednesday 1 December (coaching guidelines following resumption of golf in England from Wednesday 2 December).

 England Golf has fielded a large number of calls, emails and messages via social media about the ongoing impact of the COVID-19 outbreak on golf.

-Our staff have been working hard to reply to each individual and club query and we thank you all for turning to us for advice and support in these unprecedented times.
-We appreciate your patience while we dealt with your questions.
+Our staff are working hard to reply to each individual and club query and we thank you all for turning to us for advice and support in these unprecedented times.
+We appreciate your patience while we deal with your questions.

 Given the volume of enquiries, we felt it would be useful to compile a series of FAQs complete with answers, guidance and signposting to other relevant authorities.
-These are published below.
+All FAQs and guidance reflect government regulations put in place for the resumption of golf in England on Wednesday 2 December.

 PLAYING THE GAME: